twitter-remake/auth/README.md

 go run main.go
 ```

-I've provided a demo React UI for testing the auth service [here](demo)

 ## Support

 If you have any questions or feedback, feel free to contact me via [email](mailto:juandotulung@gmail.com)